bstollnitz/grad-school-portfolio/PigmentInWater/README.md

 1. Install [Chromedriver](http://chromedriver.chromium.org/getting-started) by
 following the setup steps, including adding the executable to your path.

+1. Install [orca](https://github.com/plotly/orca) by following one of the three installation methods on their web page.

 1. Create a Python virtual environment, activate it, and install the packages we need:

     (MacOS)